BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention

 After obtaining the feature vector with the greatest norm value $f_{i_{\textrm{max}}}$, it is then refined with other features that are similar to it (Step 2 to 4).
 Concretely, the cosine similarity $s_i$ between each feature $f_i$ and $f_{i_{\textrm{max}}}$ is computed (Step 2).
 Subsequently, $\{s_i\}$ is normalized to yield weights $\{w_i\}$ such that $\sum_i w_i = 1$ (Step 3).
-The $k_{th}$ feature vector $\hat{f}_{k}$ is then obtained by computing the weighted average across all the vectors (Step 4).
+The first representative feature vector $\hat{f}_1$ is then obtained by computing the weighted average across all the vectors (Step 4).
+This allows stabilizing the representative vector by capturing all the information from similar vectors.
 Afterward, a dissimilarity map $1-w_i$ is computed by reversing the weights (Step 5) and the activation scores $\{a_i\}$ are updated by multiplying them by $1-w_i$ for all $i$ (Step 6).
 By doing so, it could be ensured that the new chosen location $i_{\textrm{max}}$ and its estimation $f_{i_{\textrm{max}}}$ is different from the ones chosen in the previous iterations, while still extracting high norm vectors.

-The aforementioned procedure (line 3-8) is repeated for the $k+1_{th}$ feature vectors until top-$N$ feature vectors are computed.
+The aforementioned procedure (line 3-8) is repeated for the $k+1_{th}$ feature vectors until $N$ representative feature vectors are computed.
 Lastly, the obtained $\hat{f}_{1},\hat{f}_{2},...,\hat{f}_{N}$ are concatenated and feed to the final classification layer.

 The weights $\{w_i\}$ corresponding to the top-$N$ representative features serve as attention maps for highlighting local parts that contribute the most to the final decision-making of the task, with the rank of the features indicating the importance level of the respective object parts.
 It is worth noting that, as there are no extra attention neural layers integrated, our attention model is non-parametric.
-This scheme could be easily plugged into any modern deep neural network framework, where classification is associated.
+This scheme can be easily plugged into any modern deep neural network framework, where classification is associated.